1953 Waco tornado: Tornado summary

+An aerial view of Waco's downtown area after the tornado.

 The tornado first formed around 4:10 p.m.
 CST (22:10 UTC) about 3 mi north-northwest of the Lorena community.
 It quickly began damaging structures, destroying a home near Lorena as it tracked north-northeastward.
 The tornado produced F5 damage outside of the city of Waco.

 As it neared Waco, operators of weather radar at Texas A&M University detected a hook echo in association with the parent supercell.
 This was one of the first times that radar linked tornadogenesis with hook-echo signatures.
 However, because heavy rain obscured the tornado, it was largely invisible to people in its path.
 The high-precipitation nature of the parent storm may have heightened the death toll in Waco by delaying appropriate action.
 The time of day might also have increased the death toll, as the tornado struck downtown at the end of the work day.
 The storm also generated baseball-sized hail in its path.
 The tornado passed close to Hewitt before entering downtown Waco.

 As the thunderstorm began pounding the city with rain, many people on the streets crowded into local buildings for shelter, yet few of the buildings in downtown Waco were constructed sturdily enough to withstand the winds, so they collapsed almost immediately.
 Thirty people died in the R. T. Dennis building alone, and five others died while in their cars.
 Newer buildings with steel reinforcement, including the 22-story Amicable office building (now called the ALICO Building), weathered the storm.
 The Dr Pepper bottling plant, today the Dr Pepper Museum, also remained standing but sustained damage.
 Bricks from the collapsed structures piled up in the street to a depth of 5 ft.
 Some survivors were trapped under rubble for 14 or more hours; numerous bodies remained buried beneath piles of rubble, and for many days were unaccounted for.
 After devastating downtown Waco and travelling 23 miles, the tornado continued to the north-northeast and dissipated about 5 mi west of Axtell.
 While the tornado destroyed homes outside the city, media largely focused on destruction in downtown Waco.